Thank You For Your Patience

 - Chit Chats Insurance (if added)

-- Calculated based on 10 digit HTS code (refer to official US site)
+- Combination of the general rate of duty and any applicable ad valorem tariffs based on 10 digit HTS code (refer to official US site)

 - *These fees are subject to change – we have worked hard to keep these as low as possible as we understand sellers are grappling with having to now also pay for duties on top of postage costs.